Die linguistic engine EXTRAKT ist in dem Suchportal LexxiNet (früher ExtraktSearch) integriert und sorgt für optimale Suchergebnisse.

-The programming and development began in 1990.
-First of all it was the German component of the multi-lingual full text retrieval system EMIR (European Multilingual Information Retrieval).
-EMIR was probably the first multi lingual full text retrieval system worldwide.
+EXTRAKT's programming and development began in 1990.
+It was firstly put to use as the German component of the multi-lingual full text retrieval system EMIR (European Multilingual Information Retrieval), which was probably the first multilingual full text retrieval system worldwide.

 EXTRAKT's main component are dictionaries, that means that most of the information is stored in dictionaries.
 The access to the linguistic information is very fast.
 Therefore, EXTRAKT is working at high speed and even huge amount of documents are no problem for it.

 Within the above mentionned EMIR project, the decision was taken, to use only full form dictionaries - a rather uncommon decision at this time - but it was the right decision (due to Prof. Christian Fluhr from the French CEA): a single dictionary look-up returns the desired information out of a given dictionary.